 Frequently Asked Questions

-Can I use a different type of flour?
+Can I use a different flour?

-How can I make this cake dairy-free?
+How can I make this cake dairy free?

-Can I make this cake in advance?
+Can I make this ahead of time?

-Can I add other flavors?
+May I add other flavors?

-How do I prevent the cake from sticking to the pan?
+How do I keep the cake from sticking to the pan?

 What should I do if the glaze is too thin?